-Audrey Troutt is a senior software development manager for the In-App Marketing, App Store Analytics, and TMC SDKs and plugins teams at Tune and is based in Philadelphia, PA.
+Audrey Troutt is a senior software development manager for the Comcast Xfinity Home Mobile Apps and is based in Philadelphia, PA.
+Previously, Audrey was a senior software development manager for the In-App Marketing, App Store Analytics, and TMC SDKs and plugins teams at Tune.

 I am available to speak at tech user groups and conferences.
 Some of my past topics include Android metaprogramming, TDD, automated testing for mobile, building effective remote development teams, and teaching kids to code.
 I'm eager to talk more about mobile app development, deep linking, mobile marketing automation, A/B testing implementation, automated testing, engineering management, and SDK development.